 Seniors establish a direction and intent for a final undergraduate body of work - the Senior Exhibition - to be exhibited in the ceramics department spring exhibition at the end of the semester.
 Seniors are also required to create and submit a piece for the BFA exhibition to be held at the H & R Block Artspace or KCAI Gallery.
 Each senior must be motivated, focused, and determined to explore visual and conceptual issues that are individualized and personal.
 Sustaining an idea within the context of risk-taking and experimentation is the challenge for students in this course.
 You will work with the instructor to develop a structure for your semester's work, while investigating display and installation solutions in concert with the spaces and venues planned for the Senior and BFA exhibitions.
 Individual research and the investigation of historic ceramic and/or contemporary art practice are expected of each student.
-Each senior will present a lecture about their artwork and source research.
 You will advance critical skills for examining your works and the works of your peers through group and individual critiques/meetings with your classmates and the faculty.
 Students are expected to demonstrate a strong work ethic and passionate pursuit for investigating personal artistic directions, and to maintain openness to critique and a willingness to take risks.